Advisory Committees.

 Arra Yerganian, Questrom ’85

-Arra G. Yerganian serves as the President of The Laurel Springs School.
-Laurel Springs School is the largest private online K-12 school in the US, with students from 50 states and 110 countries.
+He most recently served as the President of The Laurel Springs School, the largest private online K-12 school in the US, with students from 50 states and 110 countries.

-Prior to joining The Laurel Springs School, Yerganian served as the Group Chief Experience and Brand Officer at Tivity Health where he drove overall brand strategy for the company, created a member-driven, comprehensive, differentiated and unified brand voice, while raising brand awareness and familiarity.
-He was also responsible for Tivity Cares, company’s corporate social responsibility strategy.
+Prior to Laurel Springs, Arra was the Group Chief Experience and Brand Officer at Tivity Health, where he drove overall brand strategy for the company and created a member-driven, comprehensive, differentiated, and unified brand voice, while raising brand awareness and familiarity.
+He was also responsible for Tivity Cares, the company’s corporate social responsibility strategy.

 Yerganian graduated from Boston University’s Questrom Undergraduate School of Business and Harvard Business School’s Executive Education Strategic Marketing Management program.
 He is an active volunteer and Board Chair Emeritus of the Silicon Valley American Red Cross, and a Board Trustee of St. Andrew Armenian Church in Cupertino.
 Mr. Yerganian also mentors several entrepreneurs in various fields ranging from brand and performance marketing to expanding one’s personal capacity to effectively lead organizations.